The 236th annual Diocesan Convention is scheduled to take place on

 Watch the welcome and orientation video here.

-Preliminary information, summarized below and detailed in the documents attached as PDFs at the bottom of this page, was e-mailed June 24 to clergy and delegates.
-Convention materials, including the schedule, will be available in early October.
+Preliminary information (e-mailed to clergy and delegates) is summarized below and detailed in the documents attached as PDFs at the bottom of this page.
+Convention materials, including the full schedule, will be available by mid-October.

 Questions may be directed to the Rev. Rachel Wildman, Secretary of the Diocese (firstname.lastname@example.org) or Chelsea Smith, Assistant for Governance and Administration (email@example.com or 617-482-4826, ext.
 406).

 Friday, Nov.
-12 afternoon and evening programs will be virtual and open to all, with the option of regional in-person gatherings at several church locations (to be announced), and will include:
+12 afternoon and evening programs will be virtual and open to everyone:

-- Convention Eucharist, with the Rt.
-Rev. Douglas J. Fisher, Bishop of the Diocese of Western Massachusetts, guest preacher
+- 5 p.m.
+Convention Eucharist, with special guest preacher, the Rt.
+Rev. Douglas J. Fisher, Bishop of the Diocese of Western Massachusetts

-- Keynote address by Dr. Catherine Meeks, Executive Director of the Absalom Jones Center for Racial Healing, with local in-person "eat, pray, reflect" watch parties
+- 7 p.m.
+Keynote address: "Dancing on Paradox's Floor While Searching For Beloved Community" offered by Dr. Catherine Meeks, Executive Director of the Absalom Jones Center for Racial Healing, Diocese of Atlanta

 - Bishop's annual address